He awa whiria: the tidal streams of interstellar objects

 A common choice for $K_i(a|b)$ is a multivariate normal distribution with mean $b$ and covariance equal to a multiple of the identity matrix of the appropriate dimension, with all $K_i$'s identical.
 The user then only needs to specify the characteristic width of the gaussian, called the bandwidth.
 This is the approach taken in $\texttt{scipy.stats.gaussian\_kde}$.
 However, the streams as viewed in 6D phase space (or even 3D space) are of course highly anisotropic.
 An isotropic kernel would therefore artificially tend either to blur out and thicken features of the stream that are physically narrow, or in an attempt to preserve those features, produce an unphysically patchy density estimate along the stream where the sum in Equation \ref{eq:kde} is dominated by a small number of datapoints.

 To alleviate this difficulty, we implement an adaptive kernel density estimator (KDE) where the kernel varies from point to point.
-We still use a multivariate Gaussian kernel centered on $b$, but we set the covariance matrix equal to a multiple $\eta_\mathrm{cov}$ of the sample covariance $\Sigma_\mathrm{samp}$ of the $N_\mathrm{neigh}$ nearest neighbors.
+We still use a multivariate Gaussian kernel centered on $b$, but we set the covariance matrix of the $i$th point equal to a multiple of the sample covariance $\Sigma_\mathrm{samp}$ of the $N_\mathrm{neigh}$ nearest neighbors:

+The overall scaling $\eta_\mathrm{cov}$ is a constant, and we include another hyperparameter, $\alpha_\mathrm{cov}$ to allow the covariance to scale with the determinant of $\Sigma_{i,\mathrm{samp}}$, i.e. with the local density of points.
+This is a generalization of the adaptive bandwidth estimator proposed by \citet{abramson_Bandwidth_1982} and \citet{abramson_Arbitrariness_1982} for which $\alpha_\mathrm{cov}=-1/2$ \citep[see][for a general discussion of multivariate adaptive bandwidths]{sain_Multivariate_2002}.
 This choice increases the importance of the scaling of each parameter, since now the distance between points not only matters in the evaluation of $K_i$, but also in determining exactly which points are the $N_\mathrm{neigh}$ nearest neighbors, and hence the covariance matrix of each $K_i$.